-James Madison came to the 1787 Constitutional Convention prepared with "The Virginia Plan", which formed the basis for the "United States Constitution".
+After the successful revolt, James Madison came to the 1787 Constitutional Convention prepared with an outline "The Virginia Plan", which formed the basis for the "United States Constitution".

+The Coup was complete.
 Slavers accomplished their objective, protected their "property" for 93 years after slavery was abolished in England and Wales by "Somerset vs. Stewart" (1772).
+The Founding Oligarchs took care of their own needs first.